TonyM1958/covid19/README.md

 Following the peak in new cases / deaths, there is a trend for the numbers to flatten rather than drop off (could this be an effect of the lock down constraining but not stopping the infection?).
 This can result in the predictions being lower than the actual data.
 To allow for this, the prediction has a 'dilation' parameter that sets the symmetry of the distribution curve.
 When > 1, this stretches the distribution model time axis following the peak, slowing the drop off.
 Conversely, if < 1, it compresses the time axis following the peak, accelerating the drop off.
 Dilation is set to adjust the trajectory of the prediction where raw data has been reported but has not fed through into the smoothed data.

 As new data is added daily, the modelling is re-fitted and the predictions are updated.

+Unusually, the UK is now showing a plateau in new cases but falling deaths, with peak deaths leading peak cases (lag is -3 days).
+It isn't yet clear why this might be occuring.
+It could be a) under reporting of deaths / greater deaths outside hospitals b) expanding testing meaning that more mild cases are being found c) lower mortality rates following admission as hosiptals gain experience and adopt better treatment plans.